 “I worked B-52s, and the smell of 40 years of sweat, burnt food, tension, and hard work just can’t be beat.
 I’m sure it’s one of those acquired smells, but once you get it, you got it.” —Josh

-There’s nothing like the warm, rich, smokey smell of an aged Scotch whisky.
+There’s nothing like the warm, rich, smoky smell of an aged Scotch whisky.
 To the first timer, the smell of Scotch can be off putting.
 But once you get past its initial pungency, you’ll discover a symphony of smell.
 Each Scotch has its own distinct smell, but they all share some general characteristics.
-You’ll definitely smell the smokey peat used during the malting process.
+You’ll definitely smell the smoky peat used during the malting process.
 But if you get in closer, you might catch the subtle fruity smell of apples or cherries.
-There’s also a hint of licorice, which reminds me of kind, old men.
+There’s also a hint of licorice, reminiscent of kind old men.
 Taken together, you’re left with a scent that will put hair on your chest.